William

 That's it really for domestic/small commercial work... unless you need

-a new water supply (perhaps £1,400 to the water company plus any
+a new water supply (usually over £1k plus any

 a gas supply (ditto).